holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/Boostrapping-control-plane-and-nodes.md

     kubemaster   Ready    control-plane   9m54s   v1.26.2
     kubenode01   Ready    <none>          6m59s   v1.26.2
     kubenode02   Ready    <none>          6m54s   v1.26.2

+>If you see that a worker node has `ROLES` of `<none>`, it means that the node is not running any `control plane components` or Kubernetes services that would give it a specific role.
+Worker nodes typically do not run any control plane components, so this is perfectly normal and expected behavior for worker nodes in a Kubernetes cluster.

 Networking is a central part of Kubernetes, see [Kubernetes networking model](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-networking-model) for more information.